mariel-delagarza/umgc-cmsc-495/styleguide.md

 ## Local multiplyer mode
 <!-- Any ideas or details -->
 ### Playing at the same time
-A paddle would be on each side of the screen with the bricks in a column in the middle.
+1. A paddle would be on each side of the screen with the bricks in a column in the middle.
 The users would take turns trying to hit the bricks.
 The user who hits the last brick wins.
+2. Split-window, with any win system (pong, score-based, who runs out of lives first)

+### Either playing at the same time or turn-based
+2. A pong-type game where the first person to miss first loses
+3. Score-based, whoever hits the most bricks wins.